DanGeffroy/Planit/README.md

   - choose between material2 and materializecss : &#10004;
   - make a home page : &#10004;
   - work on global aesthetic
   - work on specific part
+- add a loader : &#10004;

 Made with :heart: by Dan